CivicaDigital/civica-draughts/docs/exercises/exercise-4.md

 1. Run the tests again and make sure they all pass.
 1. Run the game (`yarn dev`).
 1. Verify manually that your changes look and function as expected.
+1. Submit a pull request.
+1. Respond to review comments.